UMAprotocol/UMIPs/UMIPs/umip-179.md

 Note:
 - The `V3FundsDeposited` `outputAmount` specifies the exact amount to be received by the `recipient` for a standard fill, and is therefore exclusive of any relayer or LP fees paid.

+### Finding the Opening Running Balance
+The Opening Running Balance is defined as the cumulative running balance as at the previous successful (undisputed) Root Bundle Proposal.

+The Opening Running Balance for each unique `l1Token` and `repaymentChainId` pair shall be determined as follows:
+1. Search for the preceding [RootBundleExecuted](https://github.com/across-protocol/contracts-v2/blob/a8ab11fef3d15604c46bba6439291432db17e745/contracts/HubPool.sol#L157-L166) event where:
+    1. The `RootBundleExecuted` `chainId` matches `repaymentChainId`, and
+    2. The `l1Token` address appears in the `l1Tokens` array.
+2. For the preceding event, identify the index of `l1Token` in the `l1Tokens` array, and lookup the corresponding index in the `runningBalances` array.
+3. In the event that no preceding runningBalance is idenfied, the Opening Running Balance shall default to 0.

 ### Computing Running Balances
-The procedure for computing running balances shall implement the follows steps:
+The procedure for computing running balances for an `l1Token` and `chainId` pair shall implement the follows steps:
 1. Initialize the running balance to 0.

 2. Add relayer refunds: